 - At Primaseller, we’ve built software that can take care of your inventory woes.
 Our automated inventory management system ensures that your stock levels are dynamically updated across your sales channels, throughout the day.

 A payment gateway is a portal where your customers will pay for the product they buy from you.
 Not all payment gateways are created equal, though.
 A payment gateway securely processes your customers’ information, accepts the payment from them and generates a confirmation number.
 A good payment gateway does all of these without ever creating a problem.

 - Consider how much it costs you.
 A classic gateway costs lesser but requires that you set up a separate account.
 A gateway like PayPal can be linked to an existing account, but the transaction fees are slightly higher.

 - Each gateway is a user experience.
 Play around with a few to see what it looks like on the site.

-- Start with a gateway that charges a lesser fee from you and upgrade as your sales volume grows.
+- Start with a gateway that charges a lesser fee from you and upgrades as your sales volume grows.

-When going online, a rather unique problem crops up- that of delivery.
+When going online, a unique problem crops up – that of delivery.
 As opposed to the instant gratification of buying a product in-store, a customer now has to wait for their product.
-Several things can happen if delivery goes wrong, doesn’t arrive on time or arrives in a shabby state.
+Several things can happen if the delivery goes wrong, doesn’t arrive on time or arrives in a shabby state.
 This is why it is so important to choose the right delivery partner.